 Stop Saluting U.S. Flags

-Flags that rise above slums, reservations, or prisons overflowing with racist law enforcement customs do not deserve your salute.
+Flags that rise above slums, reservations, and prisons overflowing with racist law enforcement customs do not deserve your salute.

 Stop Celebrating U.S. Holidays

-Holidays in countries in which homelessness persists while homes, apartment buildings, and other dwelling remain lopsided with vacancies do not deserve your celebration.
+Holidays in countries in which homelessness persists while houses, apartment buildings, and condominium dwellings stand lopsided with vacancies do not deserve your celebration.

 Stop Consecrating the U.S. Constitution

-Constitutions that cops, courts, and government officials ignore do not deserve your concentration -- however packed with rights and entitlements such constitutions may appear.
+Constitutions that cops, courts, and government officials themselves ignore do not deserve your concentration -- however packed with rights or entitlements they may appear.

 Stop Working in Demeaning Occupations for U.S. Employers

-Any job that any other person is exempted from doing is demeaning and does not deserve your labor.
+Any job that any other person is exempted from doing is demeaning to you, and it does not deserve your labor.